GiovaLomba/blackhole/Readme.md

 The name of the tool comes from the need that lead me to write it.
-Basically `blackhole` is the name of a challenge in the `Misc` section of the very famous CTF web platform hackthebox.eu.
+Basically `blackhole` is the name of a challenge in the `Misc` section of the very famous CTF web platform [hackthebox.eu](hackthebox.eu) whose flag resonated very well with my feelings of the time.

 #### Purpose